choderalab/thermopyl/README.md

 ## Creating a local mirror of the ThermoML Archive

-1. Obtain an archive of the ThermoML archive:
+1. Create a local mirror of the ThermoML Archive:
 ```
-thermoml-archive-update
+thermoml-update-mirror
 ```
 By default, the archive is placed in `~/.thermoml/`.
 You can use the environment variable `THERMOML_PATH` to store its location on your disk.
+Re-running this command will update the local mirror with new data published in the ThermoML Archive RSS feeds.
-2. Run `thermoml-to-pandas` to create a pandas version of the database, saved as an HDF5 file
+2. Run `thermoml-build-pandas` to create a pandas version of the database, saved as an HDF5 file
 3. Use Pandas to query the experimental literature

 ## Updating a locally existing copy of the ThermoML Archive via the Python API